 I really wanted to write this article for several reasons:

-- because Shortcode Cleaner can be very useful to remove all types of shortcodes that are no longer in use, not just the ones in Divi Builder,
+- because Shortcode Cleaner can be very useful for removing all types of shortcodes that are no longer in use, not just those in the Divi Builder,

 - because I wanted to answer the people who say that Divi is "dirty" and that it leaves traces...

-- because I wanted to prove that he is possible to switch from Divi to another theme without getting tired.
+- because I wanted to prove that it is possible to switch from Divi to another theme without getting tired.

 Feel free to leave a comment if you've ever had to clean up lots of shortcodes, maybe you have other solutions?